New York Knicks Logo

 Why is there a triangle in the Knicks logo?

-Who designed the Knicks logo?
+Who designed the Knicks’ logo?

-Where are the New York Knicks?
+Where is the New York Knicks located?

-Are the Knicks still a team?
+Is the Knicks still a team?

 Video